SeaGL/seagl.github.io/_posts/2017-09-18-lightning_talk_cfp_open.md

 ### Lightning talk proposal help and feedback

 Want to propose a talk but would like feedback on your idea, proposal wording, talk title or just on how to deal with nerves?
-The speaker committee will do everything possible to help you be successful with your proposal and presenatation.
+The speaker committee will do everything possible to help you be successful with your proposal and presentation.
 There are two ways to ask for help:

 1. Join us in the `#seagl` IRC channel on Freenode IRC.
 Don't worry if you're not familiar with IRC.
 Just [click here for the webchat](https://webchat.freenode.net/?channels=%23seagl), choose a nickname, and you're good to go!
 1. Email us at `speakers AT seagl D0T org`.
 We'll do our best to get back to you within a day.